jfrancis71/ros2_brickpi3/README.md

 I suggest for following the installation steps to have the BrickPi3 running off an external power supply (rather than relying on battery power).

-The below instructions are for a RoboStack ROS2 humble install (for convenience).
-However, there is no dependency on RoboStack, any valid ROS2 Humble install should work.
+The below instructions are for a RoboStack ROS2 Jazzy install (for convenience).
+However, there is no dependency on RoboStack, any valid ROS2 Jazzy install should work.

-Follow the [RoboStack](https://robostack.github.io/GettingStarted.html) installation instructions to install ROS2
+Follow the [RoboStack](https://robostack.github.io/GettingStarted.html) installation instructions to install ROS2 (use Jazzy)

 (Ensure you have also followed the step Installation tools for local development in the above instructions)